From Flagstaff to the Grand Canyon: 5 Best Ways to Get There

 Traveling in a group of six or less?
 The most luxurious option is to hire your very own top-end SUV and driver/guide to give you a personalized tour.
 Watching your budget?
 The most economical way to get to the Grand Canyon from Flagstaff is on a shuttle bus that departs three times a day.

 Don't worry about not having transport when you arrive.
-From March 1 until November 30th, the National Park Service operates three free shuttle routes (Red Route, Orange Route, and Visitor Center to Hermit Road Express Bus) to the most popular areas.
+The National Park Service operates three free shuttle routes (Red Route, Orange Route, and Visitor Center to Hermit Road Express Bus) to some of the most popular areas.

 The main route from Flagstaff to the Grand Canyon, Highway 180, is well-signposted, and you won't need your GPS to tell you the way.